FrankBeatrice/modern-owl/faq.md

 ---
 title: FAQ
 headline: Behold our FAQ
-introduction: 'All right, friends.
+introduction: All right, friends.
 Let’s do this.
-This section will cover basic, frequently asked questions '
+This section will cover frequently asked questions.
 questions:
 - question: Allergies
   answer: "We are not always able to accommodate for all allergies prior to your order.